OxygenFramework/Oxygen.jl/README.md

 ## Routers

-The `router()` function is an HOF (higher order function) that allows you to reuse the same path prefixes & properties across multiple endpoints.
+The `router()` function is an HOF (higher order function) that allows you to reuse the same path prefix & properties across multiple endpoints.
 This is helpful when your api starts to grow and you want to keep your path operations organized

 ```julia
 using Oxygen